jhpce-jhu/jhpce_mkdocs/docs/slurm-commands.md

 # SLURM COMMANDS
 Here are links to online copies of the manual pages for commands.
 If we're written a page with advice about using the command, use the (local) link.

-Please do not run information-gathering commands like (slurmpic, squeue, sacct) too frequently, for example once every 2 minutes in shell scripts.
-The main daemon that does everything has to respond to such queries.

 ## Locally Written Tools
 slurmpic: Essential program for getting cluster status info.
 Use -h option to see essential usage details.